iokinpardo/mem0-BTS-chrome-extension/README.md

 ### BTS interface refresh
 - **Feature name:** BTS interface refresh
-- **Purpose:** Deliver a cohesive, on-brand BTS Me-mory experience across the dashboard and the extension popup with bright palettes and updated logos.
+- **Purpose:** Deliver a cohesive, on-brand BTS Me-mory experience across the dashboard, in-page sidebar, and extension popup with bright palettes and updated logos.
-- **Usage example:** Open the BTS Me-mory dashboard or click the extension icon to view the BTS-styled sign-in card featuring the refreshed logo and copy.
+- **Usage example:** Open the BTS Me-mory dashboard, toggle the in-page sidebar, or click the extension icon to view the BTS-styled interfaces featuring the refreshed logo and copy.
 - **Dependencies / breaking changes:** No new dependencies; purely visual update.

 ## Installation